 With the winter season upon us, now is the time to prepare for the cold temperatures and unpredictable winter storms.
 The Dennis Police Department Emergency Management Division would like to share the following tips and information so that you will be prepared for another New England winter.
-Check back with us for monthly updates
+Check back with us for monthly updates.

-Here is a guide from FEMA on how to prepare for a winter storm.
+View the FEMA website for a guide from FEMA on how to prepare for a winter storm.

-Click here to see suggestions from the Massachusetts Emergency Management Agency for making a family emergency preparedness plan.
+View the Make a Family Emergency website to see suggestions from the Massachusetts Emergency Management Agency for making a family emergency preparedness plan.

 Avoid These Winter Weather Mistakes